Flavio Ivanovic

-Flavio Ivanovic (born January 28, 1965) is an Argentine former footballer who played as a forward.
+Flavio Ivanovic (born 28 January 1965) is an Argentine former footballer who played as a forward.

 Career

-Ivanovic signed with Club Atlético Platense in the Argentine Primera División, but was loaned in 1985 to play with Club Atlético Acassuso in the Primera D Metropolitana.
-In 1986, he played with Club Atlético Temperley.
+Ivanovic signed with Platense in the Argentine Primera División, but was loaned in 1985 to play with Acassuso in the Primera D Metropolitana.
+In 1986, he played with Temperley.
 He returned to play with Platense in 1988 where he appeared in six matches.
 He returned to play with Temperley in 1989 in the Primera D Metropolitana.
-In 1990, he played in the Primera B Nacional with Club Atlético Atlanta.
+In 1990, he played in the Primera B Nacional with Atlanta.

 In the summer of 1990 he played abroad in the National Soccer League with Toronto Croatia, and the following season with Toronto International.